Apply Visit Deposit Give Transcripts

 **Students who do not reach the 120-cr. minimum using all required course credits must take electives to reach the 120-cr. minimum.

-****Students who wish to continue on to graduate school may wish to replace their electives with any or all of the following courses.
-It is the student’s responsibility to check all prerequisites for any graduate program to which they apply, as all programs will not have the exact same prerequisite requirements.
+Students who plan to attend graduate school may wish to replace their electives with any or all of the following courses.
+It is the student’s responsibility to check all Prerequisites for the graduate program(s) to which they apply as all programs will not have the exact same Prerequisites requirements.
+Students interested in the Master of Science of Athletic Training (MSAT) program at WU are encouraged to consider the 3+2 Exercise Science/Pre-Professional Athletic Training to MSAT track.

 Exercise Science 4-Year Plan of Study